Public Science: Science in dialogue with schools and society

 Eine Frau zeigt einem Mädchen etwas an einem Stück Holz © Freepik.com, created by Freepik

-Children's and youth universities offer children and teenagers a broad range of opportunities to immerse themselves in the world of science and research within the framework of lectures, workshops, excursions, etc. The Federal Ministry of Education, Science and Research (BMBWF) supports the children’s and youth universities in Austria with its own funding programme, which has been coordinated by the OeAD since 2021.
-At the same time the budget for projects has been doubled to 1.2 million euros.
-This means that extension modules for “Holiday care with a scientific claim” can also be funded.
+Children's and youth universities offer a wide range of opportunities to immerse themselves in the world of science and research within the framework of lectures, workshops, excursions, etc. The Austrian Federal Ministry of Education, Science and Research (BMBWF) supports children’s and youth universities in Austria with its own funding programme, which has been coordinated by the OeAD since 2021.
+In 2024 the budget for projects was increased to 1.6 million euros.
+This means that extension modules for “Holiday care with a scientific focus” can also be funded.

 Calls for application for funding of children’s and youth universities are issued in the autumn of each year.
 Information about this and about the initiatives already funded is available on the OeAD’s Young Science website.